Back to All Events

 11:15 – 12:30 | Dialogue Circles – “Discomfort in the Classroom”

-Session 4 (NL) Discomfort in the Classroom – students’ perspective
+Parallel Session 3: Discomfort in the Classroom: students' perspective (Moderated by student-leaders THUAS)

 Afternoon